 |The Warners' newsreel introduction.|

-Where Tiny Toons was more of a standard show with grounded stories (as grounded as you can be with animated characters and anvils aplenty), Animaniacs was approached as more of a sketch comedy show starring a variety of independent characters where anything could happen.
-The process for writing for the series was non-restrictive and open, meaning that any of the characters could appear at any time period doing anything.
-The series was largely inspired by the Looney Tunes theatrical shorts and the works of Chuck Jones and Tex Avery.
+Where Tiny Toons was more of a standard show with relatively focused stories and plots, Animaniacs was approached as more of a sketch comedy show starring a variety of independent characters where anything could happen.
+The process for writing for the series was non-restrictive and open, meaning that any of the characters could appear at any time period doing anything, and largely inspired by the Looney Tunes theatrical shorts, the works of Chuck Jones and Tex Avery, and The Marx Brothers.
 Each episode of the series was broken up into several segments, many with their own theme music and opening sequences making them shows unto themselves.
 While the segments generally had a set cast of standard characters, characters from other segments could (and frequently did) cross over.

 |The original proposed duck forms for the Warners.|

 The primary segments starred the Warner brothers (and the Warner sister).
-Yakko (Rob Paulsen), Wakko (Jess Harnell, impersonating John Lennon) and Dot (Tress McNeille) were three anthropomorphic animal characters who were given the fictional backstory of having been created back in the 1930s.
-A black and white (except for their noses) faux newsreel opened up the series and many season one episodes detailing how the Warners’ crazy antics made their movies so incomprehensible that the studio (the actual Warner Bros.) locked them away in the water tower on their studio lot until they escaped in the present.
+Yakko (Rob Paulsen), Wakko (Jess Harnell, impersonating John Lennon at a higher pitch) and Dot (Tress McNeille) were three (scaled down from four) anthropomorphic animal characters who were given the fictional backstory of having been created back in the 1930s.
+A black and white (except for their noses) faux newsreel opened up the series and many season one episodes detailing how the Warners’ crazy antics made their movies so incomprehensible that the studio (the actual Warner Bros.) locked them away in the water tower on their studio lot until they eventually escaped in the present.
 Although the Warners continued to live out of the tower, they would often be punished by being ordered locked up back in it for however brief a time (the tower also served as the inspiration for their family name).
-The Warners’ personalities were based on showrunner Tom Ruegger’s three sons (all of whom had roles in the series), while their basic black and white designs were inspired by the cartoon characters of the 1920s and 30s.
-While their final species was unspecified (sometimes referred to as “ink-blot characters”), initially Ruegger imagined them as duck characters he drew back in college named Yakky, Smakky and Wakky.
-Eventually, the ducks were gradually shifted to the characters they would become, however there were four siblings instead of three.
-Smakky and Wakky were eventually merged into Wakko.
-The Warners were often used to bridge between segments in brief minute-long gags, and tended to end episodes by spinning the “Wheel of Morality” to decide what nonsensical lesson they learned in that episode (a satire of the FCC mandate for moral and educational value in children’s programming, and a way to fill up any remaining episode space with mostly stock animation).

 |Revised concept for the Warners, including a 4th sibling.|

-While the Warners were equal-opportunity annoyances, they most often proved thorns in the sides of Thaddeus Plotz (Frank Welker), the diminutively short-tempered, money-grubbing CEO of the studio; Dr. Otto Scratchansniff (Paulsen), a psychiatrist hired by the studio to attempt to curb the Warners’ antics; and Ralph (Welker, reprising the role from Tiny Toons), the studio guard often tasked with recapturing and locking up the Warners.
-Other frequent characters in Warner segments were Hello Nurse (MacNeille), a buxom blonde studio nurse that often turned Yakko and Wakko’s heads, prompting the greeting “Hellooooooooooooooooooo, Nurse!”
-(Dot, despite rolling her eyes at her brothers when they did that, often did the same when she saw an attractive man), and Dot’s pet: a giant, monstrous creature who lived in a small box kept in Dot’s pocket.
+While the Warners were equal-opportunity annoyances, they most often proved thorns in the sides of Thaddeus Plotz (Frank Welker), the diminutively short-tempered, money-grubbing CEO of the studio; Dr. Otto Scratchansniff (Paulsen, inspired by Peter Sellers in Dr. Strangelove), a psychiatrist hired by the studio to attempt to curb the Warners’ antics; and Ralph (named for one of Ruegger’s childhood friends, and voiced by Welker reprising the role from Tiny Toons), the dim-witted studio guard often tasked with recapturing and locking up the Warners.
+Another frequent character was Hello Nurse (MacNeille), a buxom blonde studio nurse that often turned Yakko and Wakko’s heads, prompting the greeting “Hellooooooooooooooooooo, Nurse!”
+(Dot, despite rolling her eyes at her brothers when they did that, often did the same when she saw an attractive man).
+The joke behind her was that despite her looking like a stereotypical airheaded bombshell, she was actually an incredibly intelligent and competent individual (Ruegger would later reveal her real name: Heloise Nerz).
+There was also Dot’s pet: a giant, monstrous creature who lived in a small box kept in Dot’s pocket.

 One of the more popular segments was Pinky and the Brain.
 Pinky (Paulsen, using what he called “a goofy whack job” of a British accent) and the Brain (Maurice LaMarche, impersonating Orson Welles, which won him the role for the character) were two mice who lived in Acme Labs and were transformed as part of the lab’s experimentation.
 Pinky was dim-witted, often making noises such as “Narf!” or “Poit!”.
 Brain was given hyper-intelligence with a cranium to match, and a strong desire to conquer the world.
 Each segment focused on Brain’s insanely elaborate plots to take over the Earth; including becoming a singer to use hypnotic songs, becoming a stand-up comic to hypnotize audiences with his false teeth, infiltrating Santa’s workshop to get hypnotizing dolls out to the populace (hypnotism was his big thing).
 No matter how well thought-out the plot, or how well it seemed to succeed, something would always happen to derail it and put the mice back where they started with Brain undauntingly plotting for the next attempt.
 The segment proved so popular that it was eventually spun off into its own show, Pinky and the Brain, and continued to appear on Animaniacs.
 Their theme song was written by Richard Stone with lyrics by Ruegger, and was initially sung by the Warners with animation by AKOM.
 A second version was sung by a male and female chorus with animation by Tokyo Movie Shinsha (now TMS Entertainment).
 Ruegger modeled the characters after Tiny Toons producers Eddie Fitzgerald and Tom Minton, looking at them and pondering what would happen if they decided to get together and take over the world.
 Producer Peter Hastings served as the primary writer for their segments, coming up with all of the running gags and conventions that would continue on in all their appearances.
 In early concepts for the show, there was a segment called Bossy Beaver & Doyle that was cut because it was too similar to Pinky and the Brain; except this time Bossy was trying to make the “best damn dam ever” but was constantly foiled by Doyle.